NuxiNL/flower/README.md

 On most operating systems that are in use today, programs are allowed to create connections to other systems on the network rather liberally.
-As this is often a bad thing, systems often provide additional kernel subsystems that allow you to restrict this, called _firewalls_.
+As this is often a bad thing, systems provide additional kernel subsystems that allow you to restrict this, called _firewalls_.
 The downside of firewalls are that they will always remain _bolted on to the system_.
 There is no way a regular, unprivileged processes can programmatically (and portably) place restrictions on subprocesses they are about to spawn.

 Programming interfaces such as the Berkeley sockets API and `getaddrinfo()` are also strongly coupled against IPv4, IPv6, TCP, UDP